tiimgreen/github-cheat-sheet/README.md

 ## Emojis

-Emojis can be generated on Pull Requests, Issues, READMEs, etc. using `:name_of_emoji:`
+Emojis can be generated on Pull Requests, Issues, Commit Messages, READMEs, etc. using `:name_of_emoji:`

 ```
 :smile: